AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/running-the-show/playback-controls.md

 handy for avoiding unwanted movements (any fixtures which are already active in another playback will not change when you use Preload).
 You can also allocate Go and Stop buttons for cue lists and chases.
-To quickly change the key profile, hold <Keys.HardKey>Avo</Keys.HardKey> Shift and press \[Edit Key Profile\].
+To quickly change the key profile, hold <Keys.HardKey>Avo</Keys.HardKey> Shift and press <Keys.SoftKey>Edit Key Profile</Keys.SoftKey>.
 The Sapphire Touch also has a configurable Black button for each fader.

 ![Playback Faders with key profiles applied](/docs/images/Playback-Faders-with-key-profiles-applied.png)